MalTok/MalTok/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=maltok" alt="maltok" /></a> </p>

-- 🔭 I’m currently working on [Mortalis App](https://github.com/MalTok/Mortalis-App)
+- 🔭 I’m currently working on a new app - a missing people from Poland app

-- 🌱 I’m currently learning **JavaScript and JQuery**
+- 🌱 I’m currently learning **Docker**

+- I want to better understand and learn more **JavaScript/JQuery**

 - 👨‍💻 All of my public projects are available at [https://github.com/MalTok](https://github.com/MalTok)

-- 💬 Ask me about **JAVA**
+- 💬 Ask me about **JAVA / aviation / life**

 - 📫 How to reach me **mig01@wp.pl**

 - ### About me

 <p>I am an aviation engineer ✈️, but although I've never worked as one, I always think like an engineer - how to create things or make some improvements.
 I believe I also have an artistic soul, which helps me a lot in this process 😊.
 My strictly technical background has helped me adapt to very different work environments.
-Now, after some major life twists and turns, I've decided to switch my career path to IT, and I think it's never too late to make a change!
-I've just started, and it's very exciting to create various working applications entirely by myself. <i>Please feel free to leave some critical comments on my code, I will definitely benefit from them</i> 💪.</p>
+Now, after some major life twists and turns, I've decided to switch my career path to IT.
+My goal is to make one day something impactful and groundbreaking for people! <i>Please feel free to leave some critical comments on my code, I will definitely benefit from them</i> 💪.</p>

 <p><b>Long-term goal</b>?
 Working on aviation or automotive apps or creating something useul for other programmers would be great! 😎</p>